-- Used as a process control tool, ROSE measures conductive materials present after printed wiring assemblies are processed with rosin-based fluxes.
+- As a process control tool, ROSE measures conductive materials present after printed wiring assemblies are processed with rosin-based fluxes.

-ROSE is utilized in cleanliness testing because of its many widely recognized advantages, not the least of which is its overall low production cost.
-It has been used successfully for decades and is among the only cleanliness test of its kind that can be efficiently relied upon as a process control tool in a production line environment.
-Other positive attributes of ROSE testing include the ability to demonstrate gross levels of conductive materials and its non-destructive properties when testing materials that are not susceptible to IPA or water.
+ROSE is the workhorse of cleanliness testing because of its many widely recognized advantages, not the least of which is its overall low production cost.
+It has been successfully called upon for decades and is among the only cleanliness test of its kind that is efficiently reliable as a process control tool in a production line environment.
+Other positive attributes of ROSE testing include its ability to demonstrate gross levels of conductive materials and its non-destructive properties when testing materials that are not susceptible to IPA or water.

 Scanning Electron Microscopy / Energy Dispersive X-Ray Spectroscopy (SEM/EDS)

-Analysis via SEM/EDS is typically paired with the FTIR technique described above to investigate an observed contaminant that is believed to have an inorganic or metallic component.
+SEM/EDS analysis is typically paired with the FTIR technique described above to investigate an observed contaminant that is believed to have an inorganic or metallic component.
 The SEM/EDS technique provides both visual and elemental information about an area of interest.
 SEM gives a different view of the “unknown” material being analyzed, while EDS provides elemental information.
-Combined, the SEM/EDS technique is a tool that is commonly used to investigate “failures” as well as simple “unknown” material in order to determine the composition and possibly the origin of the substance.
+Combined, the SEM/EDS technique is commonly used to investigate “failures” as well as simple “unknown” material in order to determine the composition and possible origin of the substance.